-The Graduate Council (GC) reports to the Provost of the University and plays a vital role in implementing the rules and regulations governing graduate work uniformly across the University, in accordance with policies approved by the Board of Graduate Studies (BGS) and the Senate, and as recommended by the faculties and schools.
+The Graduate Council (GC) reports to the Provost of the university and plays a vital role in implementing the rules and regulations governing graduate work uniformly across the university, in accordance with policies approved by the Board of Graduate Studies (BGS) and the Senate, and as recommended by the faculties and schools.
 The Graduate Council facilitates and coordinates graduate education and follows up on the implementation of graduate policies and deadlines.
 The Graduate Council works closely with the BGS and Faculty Graduate Studies (FGS) Committees to provide mechanisms for the quality control of all aspects of graduate education.
 In cooperation with faculty, students, and staff, the Graduate Council undertakes preparatory steps and coordinates graduate recruitment programs to ensure a selection process from a highly qualified pool of student applicants, provides information about admissions to all graduate programs, administers graduate standards of scholarship and policy, and encourages the development and success of students through workshops, training activities, counseling, and initiatives which promote timely degree completion.
-The Graduate Council also administers AUB policies concerning graduate assistantship appointments.
+The Graduate Council also administers AUB's Graduate Assistantship and Fellowship policy (GFAP).